microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 In this exercise you will create a new database, create a table, populate it with data, and then perform a test to observe transaction log I/O performance and possible limits.
 Like SQL Server, when you deploy an Azure SQL Managed Instance only system databases exist.
 You will need to create a new database to perform this exercise.

+1. Connect to the jumpbox VM using RDP or the Bastion service.

 1. Using the following documentation page: https://learn.microsoft.com/azure/azure-sql/managed-instance/resource-limits?view=azuresql#service-tier-characteristics, calculate the **Log write throughput limit** for your deployment.

-2. Create a new database, table, and populate data in your Azure SQL Managed Instance.
+2. Create a new database, table, and populate data in your Azure SQL Managed Instance using SSMS.
 Use the following T-SQL to create the database.
 This will take about 1 minute to execute:

     ```tsql
     -- Create a new database